metaplex-foundation/developer-hub/src/pages/core/external-plugins/app-data.md

 ## What is an AppData Plugin?

-The `AppData` third party plugin stores and contains arbitrary data that can be written to by the `dataAuthority`.
+The `AppData` external plugin stores and contains arbitrary data that can be written to by the `dataAuthority`.
 Note this is different then the overall plugin authority stored in the `ExternalRegistryRecord` as it cannot update/revoke authority or change other metadata for the plugin.

-Think of AppData as like a partitiion data area of an Asset that only a certain authority can change and write too.
+Think of AppData as like a partition data area of an Asset that only a certain authority can change and write too.

-This is usefull for 3rd party sites/apps to store data they made need to execute certain functionality within their product/app.
+This is useful for 3rd party sites/apps to store data they made need to execute certain functionality within their product/app.

 ## Works With